chrell99/Hoolacane_LED_sign/README.md

 ```
 sudo make -C examples-api-use
 ```
-Once done you can run one of the examples, but some configuration is necessary.
-The modules from LysonLED need the following parameters set to function properly:
+Once done you can run one of the examples, by changing to the `examples-api-use` folder, but some configuration is necessary.
+The modules from LysonLED need the following parameters set to function
+properly:
 Flag                    | Description
 :---------------        | :-----------------
-`--led-slowdown-gpio=2` | Columns in the LED matrix, the 'width'.
-`--led-multiplexing=1`  | Rows in the LED matrix, the 'height'.
+`--led-slowdown-gpio=2` | Slowdown GPIO.
+Needed for faster raspberry Pis and/or slower panels `--led-multiplexing=1`  | In particular bright outdoor panels with small multiplex ratios require this.
+Often an indicator: if there are fewer address lines than expected: ABC (instead of ABCD) for 32 high panels and ABCD (instead of ABCDE) for 64 high panels.
+`--led-show-refresh`    | Not necessary for the function of the LED panel, but a nice piece of information to have on the raspberry PI

+Flags can be set while calling one of the examples, e.g the following snippet:
 ```
---led-slowdown-gpio=2 --led-multiplexing=1
+sudo ./demo -D0 --led-slowdown-gpio=2 --led-multiplexing=1 --led-show-refresh
 ```